paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-311-commercial-motor-vehicle-safety.md

 Pub.
 L. 109–59, title IV, § 4139(a), Aug.
 10, 2005, 119 Stat.
 1745, provided that: “(1) Training and outreach.—Not later than 180 days after the date of enactment of this Act [Aug.
 10, 2005], the Administrator of the Federal Motor Carrier Safety Administration shall conduct outreach and provide training as necessary to State personnel engaged in the enforcement of Federal motor carrier safety regulations to ensure their awareness of the process to be used for verification of the operating authority of motor carriers, including motor carriers of passengers, and to ensure proper enforcement when motor carriers are found to be in violation of operating authority requirements. “(2) Assessment.—The Inspector General of the Department of Transportation may periodically assess the implementation and effectiveness of the training and outreach program.”

 #### Motor Carrier Safety Advisory Committee
 Pub.
 L. 109–59, title IV, § 4144, Aug.
 10, 2005, 119 Stat.
 1748, as amended by Pub.
 L. 111–147, title IV, § 422(i), Mar.
 18, 2010, 124 Stat.
 87; Pub.
 L. 111–322, title II, § 2202(i), Dec.
 22, 2010, 124 Stat.
 3525; Pub.
 L. 112–5, title II, § 202(i), Mar.
 4, 2011, 125 Stat.
 17; Pub.
 L. 112–30, title I, § 122(h), Sept.
 16, 2011, 125 Stat.
 349; Pub.
 L. 112–102, title II, § 202(h), Mar.
 30, 2012, 126 Stat.
 274; Pub.
 L. 112–140, title II, § 202(h), June 29, 2012, 126 Stat.
 395; Pub.
 L. 112–141, div.
 C, title II, § 32912, July 6, 2012, 126 Stat.
-818, provided that: “(a) Establishment and Duties.—The Secretary [of Transportation] shall establish in the Federal Motor Carrier Safety Administration a motor carrier safety advisory committee.
+818; Pub.
+L. 117–58, div.
+B, title III, § 23002, Nov.
+15, 2021, 135 Stat.
+758, provided that: “(a) Establishment and Duties.—The Secretary [of Transportation] shall establish in the Federal Motor Carrier Safety Administration a motor carrier safety advisory committee.
 The committee shall—“(1) provide advice and recommendations to the Administrator of the Federal Motor Carrier Safety Administration about needs, objectives, plans, approaches, content, and accomplishments of the motor carrier safety programs carried out by the Administration; and “(2) provide advice and recommendations to the Administrator on motor carrier safety regulations. “(b) Members, Chairman, Pay, and Expenses.—“(1) In general.—The committee shall be composed of not more than 20 members appointed by the Administrator from among individuals who are not employees of the Administration and who are specially qualified to serve on the committee because of their education, training, or experience.
-The members shall include representatives of the motor carrier industry, safety advocates, and safety enforcement officials.
+The members shall include representatives of the motor carrier industry, including small business motor carriers, safety advocates, and safety enforcement officials.
 Representatives of a single enumerated interest group may not constitute a majority of the members of the advisory committee. “(2) Chairman.—The Administrator shall designate the chairman of the committee. “(3) Pay.—A member of the committee shall serve without pay; except that the Administrator may allow a member, when attending meetings of the committee or a subcommittee of the committee, expenses authorized under [section 5703 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5703&num=0&edition=prelim), relating to per diem, travel, and transportation expenses. “(c) Support Staff, Information, and Services.—The Administrator shall provide support staff for the committee.
 On request of the committee, the Administrator shall provide information, administrative services, and supplies that the Administrator considers necessary for the committee to carry out its duties and powers. “(d) Termination Date.—Notwithstanding the Federal Advisory Committee Act (5 U.S.C.
-App.), the advisory committee shall terminate on September 30, 2013.”
+App.), the advisory committee shall terminate on September 30, 2025.”

 #### Motor Carrier Safety Strategy
 Pub.
 L. 106–159, title I, § 104, Dec.
 9, 1999, 113 Stat.
 1754, provided that: “(a) Safety Goals.—In conjunction with existing federally required strategic planning efforts, the Secretary shall develop a long-term strategy for improving commercial motor vehicle, operator, and carrier safety.
 The strategy shall include an annual plan and schedule for achieving, at a minimum, the following goals:“(1) Reducing the number and rates of crashes, injuries, and fatalities involving commercial motor vehicles. “(2) Improving the consistency and effectiveness of commercial motor vehicle, operator, and carrier enforcement and compliance programs. “(3) Identifying and targeting enforcement efforts at high-risk commercial motor vehicles, operators, and carriers. “(4) Improving research efforts to enhance and promote commercial motor vehicle, operator, and carrier safety and performance. “(b) Contents of Strategy.—“(1) Measurable goals.—The strategy and annual plans under subsection (a) shall include, at a minimum, specific numeric or measurable goals designed to achieve the strategic goals of subsection (a).
 The purposes of the numeric or measurable goals are as follows:“(A) To increase the number of inspections and compliance reviews to ensure that all high-risk commercial motor vehicles, operators, and carriers are examined. “(B) To eliminate, with meaningful safety measures, the backlog of rulemakings. “(C) To improve the quality and effectiveness of data bases by ensuring that all States and inspectors accurately and promptly report complete safety information. “(D) To eliminate, with meaningful civil and criminal penalties for violations, the backlog of enforcement cases. “(E) To provide for a sufficient number of Federal and State safety inspectors, and provide adequate facilities and equipment, at international border areas. “(2) Resource needs.—In addition, the strategy and annual plans shall include estimates of the funds and staff resources needed to accomplish each activity.
 Such estimates shall also include the staff skills and training needed for timely and effective accomplishment of each goal. “(3) Savings clause.—In developing and assessing progress toward meeting the measurable goals set forth in this subsection, the Secretary and the Federal Motor Carrier Safety Administrator shall not take any action that would impinge on the due process rights of motor carriers and drivers. “(c) Submission With the President’s Budget.—Beginning with fiscal year 2001 and each fiscal year thereafter, the Secretary shall submit to Congress the strategy and annual plan at the same time as the President’s budget submission. “(d) Annual Performance.—“(1) Annual performance agreement.—For each of fiscal years 2001 through 2003, the following officials shall enter into annual performance agreements:“(A) The Secretary and the Federal Motor Carrier Safety Administrator. “(B) The Administrator and the Deputy Federal Motor Carrier Safety Administrator. “(C) The Administrator and the Chief Safety Officer of the Federal Motor Carrier Safety Administration. “(D) The Administrator and the regulatory ombudsman of the Administration designated by the Administrator under subsection (f). “(2) Goals.—Each annual performance agreement entered into under paragraph (1) shall include the appropriate numeric or measurable goals of subsection (b). “(3) Progress assessment.—Consistent with the current performance appraisal system of the Department of Transportation, the Secretary shall assess the progress of each official (other than the Secretary) referred to in paragraph (1) toward achieving the goals in his or her performance agreement.
 The Secretary shall convey the assessment to such official, including identification of any deficiencies that should be remediated before the next progress assessment. “(4) Administration.—In deciding whether or not to award a bonus or other achievement award to an official of the Administration who is a party to a performance agreement required by this subsection, the Secretary shall give substantial weight to whether the official has made satisfactory progress toward meeting the goals of his or her performance agreement. “(e) Achievement of Goals.—“(1) Progress assessment.—No less frequently than semiannually, the Secretary and the Administrator shall assess the progress of the Administration toward achieving the strategic goals of subsection (a).
 The Secretary and the Administrator shall convey their assessment to the employees of the Administration and shall identify any deficiencies that should be remediated before the next progress assessment. “(2) Report to congress.—The Secretary shall report annually to Congress the contents of each performance agreement entered into under subsection (d) and the official’s performance relative to the goals of the performance agreement.
 In addition, the Secretary shall report to Congress on the performance of the Administration relative to the goals of the motor carrier safety strategy and annual plan under subsection (a). “(f) Expediting Regulatory Proceedings.—The Administrator shall designate a regulatory ombudsman to expedite rulemaking proceedings.
 The Secretary and the Administrator shall each delegate to the ombudsman such authority as may be necessary for the ombudsman to expedite rulemaking proceedings of the Administration to comply with statutory and internal departmental deadlines, including authority to—“(1) make decisions to resolve disagreements between officials in the Administration who are participating in a rulemaking process; and “(2) ensure that sufficient staff are assigned to rulemaking projects to meet all deadlines.”